Digital transformation preserves forestry by eliminating the need for paper. We all agree that’s a good thing—right?

 Turns out it’s not that simple.

 Digitizing internal and external communications within a company seems natural in today’s tech world.
-For most, it’s more convenient—who wants files of physical documentation in their desk when we can just touch a button on our screen and learn everything we need to know?
+For most, digital transformation is more convenient—who wants files of physical documentation in their desk when we can just touch a button on our screen and learn everything we need to know?
 Not to mention, environmental consciousness is something consumers increasingly value.
 Many automotive companies are moving toward electronic owner manuals, which could eliminate the need for a vast amount of paper.

 Resistance to Digital Transformation